PJSoftware/go-chernopengl/doc/17-textures.md

 ```

 This worked ... with the exception that our image was, as somewhat expected, upside down.
 The easiest way to change this should be to remap the texture coordinates.

+## Final Note

+After resolving a few issues, I got my image correctly displaying.
+The Cherno, however, did not.
+Turns out this is because his image had transparencies; to make this work we need to enable blending -- which is the topic of the next video!